steinwurf/fifi-python/README.rst

 Installation
 ============
-We provide a pip package for easy installation of the fifi-python-package library.
+We provide a pip package for easy installation of the fifi-python library.

 To install this you'll need python and pip installed: